QWERTYghri/ARPv3-C/README.md

 Other
 -------------
-* Two addressing modes exist.
-Indirect/Direct.
+* Three addressing modes exist.
+Indirect/Direct/NoMode.
-* You can create your own "Peripheral" by defining a function where you can interact with the bus.
 * The bus exists as a object defined in an `ARP` struct.
 * Compilation outputs a static archive.